 Medical engineering integrates engineering skills with medical activities and knowledge of the human body as it functions in various states.
 The study of medical engineering is focused on advancing healthcare.
 Medical engineering degree programs emphasize topics such as cell biology and epidemiology.
-They are designed to prepare students for engineering, consulting or research positions.
-Programs are available at the master's and doctoral degree levels, such as those described below.
+They are designed to prepare students for engineering, consulting, or research positions.
+Programs are available at the master's and doctoral degree levels.

 Master's Degree in Medical Engineering

 A master's degree in medical engineering is generally geared towards engineering professionals.
 The program endeavors to instruct them in the fields of medicine and biology in order to design, develop and test healthcare products and technologies.

 Medical engineering program coursework focuses on understanding current healthcare science in order to develop new technologies through research and laboratory work.
 Some medical engineering master's courses include: